Skip to main content

 # Get detailed information about the dataset

-dataset_info = client.dataframer.datasets.retrieve(dataset_id=dataset_id)
+dataset_info = client.dataframer.seed_datasets.retrieve(dataset_id=dataset_id)

 print("=" * 80)